xinwenfu/GenCyber/Hash/README.md

 Now let's calculate the probability that all n people have different birthdays.
 We first answer this question: How many combinations of putting n people into 365 days/slots with no two people in the same day/slot?
 We first pick up a person: she could be put into any of the 365 days.
 Given her birthday is fixed, the second person can be put into 365-1=364 days.
 We can deal with other people similarly.
 Therefore, the number of combinations is 365 &times; 364 &times; … &times; (365-n+1).

-How many combinations of putting n people into 365 slots?
+We now answer the second question: How many combinations of putting n people into 365 slots?
+In this case, we do not care about if two people may have the same birthday.
+Every person can be put into one of 365 days.
+Therefore, the number of combinations of putting n people into 365 slots is
-365n.
+365<sup>n</sup>.
 Why?

 what is uh her birthday so we just assume and her birthday can be